mariszo/corefxlab/src/System.Devices.Gpio/Planning.md

 }
 ```

+# Implementation Details
+- It is likely that the project will be linux only to start, though we should keep Windows in mind so we develop an API and behavior that will work cross-platform.
+If we can leverage the [WinRT API](https://docs.microsoft.com/en-us/uwp/api/windows.devices.gpio) then we should, either by recommending people use that on Windows or by building a Windows version of our API on top of it.
+If not, then we will need to investigate what win32 APIs are available to use.
+- We should detail the pros and cons of using callbacks vs polling when implementing our eventing system
+- Compare performance of using basic File apis vs using MemoryMappedFiles

 # Week-by-Week Completion Plan

 # Documentation and Examples
 - Examples should be in a form that is easily recognizable for someone familiar with rpi developement, regardless of their current programming environment.
+- Documentation could include a blog post with examples of some cool stuff you can do with GPIO

 # Contacts
 1. Edgardo Zoppi (summer intern)